 Poultice Preparation

-Organic castor oil (sources), a sheet of plastic (a garbage bag is fine), 36″ x 18″ (3 feet by a foot and a half) piece of cotton flannel, hot water bottle (like this one), pillows and baking soda are needed on hand before you get started.
+Castor oil (sources), a sheet of plastic (a cut-up garbage bag is fine), 36″ x 18″ (3 feet by a foot and a half) piece of cotton flannel, hot water bottle, baking soda, and nontoxic pillows are needed on hand before you get started.

 Homemade Castor Oil Pack (Poultice)